-Following Joe Biden’s first year as President of the United States and amid major changes in the region including the U.S. withdrawal from Afghanistan and increased U.S.-Arab-Israeli security cooperation through the Abraham Accords, Gen. McKenzie will join MEI Senior Vice President Amb. (ret.)
+The first year of the Biden administration brought major changes to regional policy including the U.S. withdrawal from Afghanistan and increased U.S.-Arab-Israeli security cooperation through the Abraham Accords.
+Gen. McKenzie will join MEI Senior Vice President Amb. (ret.)
 Gerald Feierstein in conversation to address these key issues and discuss CENTCOM’s approach to a changing Middle East.

 This virtual event will be broadcast live on this web page and via MEI’s YouTube channel.
 No registration is required.